 Getting Around

-It’s really easy to get around the ship, although I had to remove the wheel of my pushchair to get in the cabin (quick and easy).
-Because the ships are equipped for wheelchairs, you can get around everywhere, using lifts and ramps.
+It’s really easy to get around the ship, although I had to remove the wheel of the pushchair to get it into the cabin (quick and easy).
+Because the ships are equipped for wheelchairs you can get around everywhere using the lifts and ramps.
 If we wanted a drink or something to eat, we simply parked the buggy near our table — nice and simple.
-At ports, there is a ramp without any bumps, for pushchairs & wheelchairs and you get to queue jump sometimes!
-There was a lift to the tender and lots of help getting on and off.
+At ports, there is a ramp without any bumps, for pushchairs and wheelchairs to exit the ship, and you get to queue jump sometimes!
+There was a lift to the tender and lots of help with getting on and off.

 Eating & Drinking

 There was plenty of food for Theo to try.
-Formula and jars of baby food are provided, but you have to ask for them at the buffet or the jars of baby food can be delivered to your cabin.
-My tip is to take one of those little containers for portions of powder and stock up for the day when the buffet is quieter (during Noddy’s Afternoon Tea for example!).
+Formula and jars of baby food are provided, but you have to ask for them at the buffet - or the jars of baby food can be delivered to your cabin.
+My tip is to take one of those little containers for portions of powder and stock up for the day when the buffet is quieter.

 Theo was just starting on solid food and having a buffet is a perfect way for a baby to try different flavours.
-There’s always fruit, mashed potatoes, vegetables and fish to try among other things.
-We sampled fish pie, moussaka, rice pudding with apple, melon, salmon, cottage pie and sole amongst other things.
+There’s always fruit, mashed potatoes, vegetables, and fish to try among other things.
+We sampled fish pie, moussaka, rice pudding with apple, melon, salmon, cottage pie and sole among other things.
 There are lots of high chairs and the crew will happily find you one if necessary.
 Just mash up the food with a fork and you’re off.
-In the evening, Noddy’s Afternoon Tea is served from 5-6.
-It’s quieter in the restaurant then and there’s a selection of food for children as well as baby food.
-It became part of our daily routine.
+In the evening, the restaurant was quietest between 5 and 6pm, and there’s a selection of food for children as well as baby food.
+This became part of our daily routine.

 Take: a couple of your own spoons, a container for milk formula (if required) and bibs — I found disposable ones handy.